-The United Nations Sustainable Development Group (UNSDG) unites the 34 UN entities that play a role in development.
-The UNSDG is chaired by the Deputy Secretary-General, on behalf of the UN Secretary-General.
-The UN Development Programme (UNDP) Administrator serves as Vice-Chair of the Group.
-The Development Coordination Office (DCO) serves as the Secretariat of the Group
+The United Nations Sustainable Development Group (UNSDG) unites the 37 UN entities that play a role in development.
+The UNSDG is chaired by the Deputy Secretary-General, on behalf of the UN Secretary-General, and the Development Coordination Office (DCO) serves as the Secretariat of the Group.